Netflix’s new trailer for ‘The Punisher’ depicts a concrete killer

 The Punisher as played by Bernthal was a very well-received addition to the second season of ‘Daredevil,’ and fans are excited about the revenge-driven seeker of murderous justice getting his own standalone series.
 This will be the fifth Marvel series focused on a New York-based costumed crusader aired by Netflix.

-We wont’ have to wait too long to see ‘The Punisher,’ since it’s set to release sometime in 2017, but for now if you want a Marvel fix go ahead and binge ‘The Defenders,’ and check out our first impressions of the show on TechCrunch’s Original Content.
+We won’t have to wait too long to see ‘The Punisher,’ since it’s set to release sometime in 2017, but for now if you want a Marvel fix, go ahead and binge ‘The Defenders,’ and check out our first impressions of the show on TechCrunch’s Original Content.

 0